-This means that you need to turn as much of this traffic into leads as possible.
-BUT there is absolutely some right ways and some wrong ways to do this.
+It’s really important to turn as much traffic into leads as possible, but there are also some right and wrong ways to do this.

 Why an Email List is So Important

-The screenshot shows that the majority of our sales came from our email list, not from cold sales (new readers buying straight from our articles).
+The screenshot above shows that the majority of our sales came from our email list, not from cold sales (new readers buying straight from our articles).
+Over this time period, 568 people purchased through our email list (.73% conversion rate) and 40 people purchased through our articles (.49% conversion rate).

-There are three main reasons WHY email lists are so important, but here are the 3 most important.
+There are a TON of reasons why email lists are so important, but here are the top 3.

 Email Lists Build Trust With Your Audience

-An email marketing sales funnel gives you the time to introduce yourself to your audience and provide them with some seriously valuable and compelling content before you ask for a purchase.
+An email sequence gives you the time to introduce yourself to your audience and provide them with some seriously valuable and compelling content before you ask for a purchase.
+This is generally called a sales funnel.

-An Email List Provides You with Customer Feedback
+An Email Lists Provides You With Customer Feedback

-Here’s what happened: We created a product based on what we assumed our audience was interested in.
+We created a product based on what we assumed our audience was interested in — not what we KNEW they wanted.

 Your Email List is Your Most Valuable Asset

+All of the eggs were essentially in one basket if you will.
 This is a bit risky because social media algorithms change all the time.
-But here’s the deal, we have an email list for Avocadu of 49,000 people and counting.
+But we were able to build an email list of tens of thousands of people.

 It is an asset that you OWN and that no one can take away from you.